 The Texas Commission on Environmental Quality (TCEQ) administers the Light-Duty Motor Vehicle Purchase or Lease Incentive Program for the purchase or lease of a new light-duty vehicle powered by compressed natural gas (CNG), propane, hydrogen, or electricity.
 CNG and propane vehicles, including bi-fuel vehicles, are eligible for a rebate of $5,000 for the first 1,000 applicants.
 Electric drive vehicles powered by a battery or hydrogen fuel cell, including plug-in hybrid electric vehicles with a battery capacity of at least 4 kilowatt hours, are eligible for a rebate of $2,500, for the first 2,000 applicants.
 One rebate is available per eligible vehicle.
-Applications must be submitted by May 31, 2019.
+The program is currently accepting applications (verified November 2019).
 For more information, including eligibility requirements and the application form, see the TCEQ Texas Emissions Reduction Plan website.
 (Reference Texas Statutes Health and Safety Code 386 and Texas Administrative Code 114.610-114.613)

 Propane Vehicle and Equipment Incentive - Propane Council of Texas

 Propane vehicle incentives are available to private, non-profit, local government, state, and school white fleets.
 New dedicated propane vehicles and aftermarket conversions are eligible for an incentive equal to the incremental cost, up to $7,500.
 Each fleet is limited to $20,000 in total incentive awards.

 Additionally, a $1,000 incentive is available for each new or converted propane commercial mower operated by public and private entities (excluding state agencies).
 Mower applicants are limited to seven incentive awards.